aigan/tail-file/README.md

 It will start the tail at the line matching the given regexp that passes the comparison test.
 Suitable for log files that has sorted values, like timestamps or number sequences.

-If the first matching line of the file comes after the target position, it will look for the target line in the secondary file.
-If the line is found in the secondary file, the tail will start.
-After all the lines of the secondary file has been reported, the tail will continue with the primary file as usual.
+If the first matching line of the file comes after the target position, it will look for the target line in older files.
+If the line is found in an older file, the tail will start.
+After all the lines of the older files has been reported, the tail will continue with the primary file as usual.

+You can assign a function returning an iterable object to `secondaryFiles()`.
+It will default return filenames compatible with the default logrotate configuration.
+Files with `.gz` will be decompressed before parsing.

 ### Syntax
 ```